 Psoriasis Skin Disease is a common chronic skin condition that can affect anyone between the age of 15 and 35.
-Usually a person suffering from the condition has an unusually fast skin cell growth rate.
-Such fast cell growth rate results in dead cell accumulation over the skin’s surface.
+Usually, a person suffering from the condition has an unusually fast skin cell growth rate.
+Such a fast cell growth rate results in dead cell accumulation over the skin’s surface.

 The exact cause for this condition is not known but many studies have indicated that a person might be suffering from such a condition due to genetic factors or some abnormality in the immune system.

 Psoriasis is a non-contagious disease.
 The effect of the condition can be easily spotted outside of the elbows, knees or scalp.
 The chance of it appearing on any other parts of the body is rare but still a possibility.
 When suffering from the condition, the skin feels full of itch, burns, and stings.
 Know the facts about Psoriasis Skin Disease below:

 The symptoms of Psoriasis Skin Disease may vary according to the severity and type of psoriasis a person is suffering from-

 - Thick, white, silver, or red patches of skin